GodotVR/godot-openvr-asset/README.md

 Licensing
 ---------
-The Godot OpenVR module and the godot scenes in this add on are all supplied under an "unlicense".
+The Godot OpenVR module and the godot scenes in this add on are all supplied under an MIT License.

 The dynamic libraries supplier by Valve fall under Valve's own license.
 For more information about this license please visit https://github.com/ValveSoftware/openvr

 About this repository
 ---------------------